FOREX-Dollar falls to two-week low as economic data softens

 The greenback also fell on Tuesday after data showed that U.S. job openings dropped to the lowest level in nearly 2-1/2 years in July as the labor market gradually slowed.

-Markets now see a 91% chance of the Fed leaving rates unchanged next month, the CME FedWatch Tool showed, and a 43% probability of a hike in November.
+Markets now see an 89% chance of the Fed leaving rates unchanged next month, the CME FedWatch Tool showed, and a 46% probability of a hike in November.

-The likelihood of the European Central Bank hiking rates in September may depend on Thursday’s numbers.
+Other data on Wednesday showed that the U.S. economy grew at a slightly less brisk pace than initially thought in the second quarter as businesses liquidated inventory.

+Personal consumption expenditures due on Thursday will also give new clues on inflation.

+The data "add to the uncertainty surrounding the near-term path of ECB policy.
+On balance, we think that the ECB will raise rates once more in this cycle," said Hubert de Barochez, markets economist at Capital Economics.

-Money markets raised their bets on a September rate hike from the ECB, pricing in a 60% chance of a 25 basis-point move.
+Money markets raised their bets on a September rate hike from the European Central Bank, pricing in a 58% chance of a 25 basis-point move.

-"A September hike at this stage could be more of a coin toss, but more importantly, we sense that the hawks will see it as a last chance to hike one final time," said Benjamin Schroeder, senior rates strategist at ING.

 Meanwhile, Australian inflation slowed to a 17-month low in July, reinforcing the case for the Reserve Bank of Australia to hold rates steady at its policy meeting next week.